Haunted Spooks

-Haunted Spooks is a 1920 American silent Southern Gothic comedy film produced and co-directed by Hal Roach, starring Harold Lloyd and Mildred Davis.
+Haunted Spooks is a 1920 American silent comedy horror film, produced and co-directed by Hal Roach, starring Harold Lloyd and Mildred Davis.

+The short film has a comedic version of a typical haunted house tale, and a dispute over a family's inheritance.
+A young woman is the heiress to a mansion and a plantation, but only if she is married.
+She quickly enters an arranged marriage with a stranger, and they travel to the mansion.
+Her uncle fakes ghostly apparitions, in order to scare them away and lay claim to the inheritance.
+At the end of the film, the husband and wife remember to enquire about their respective names.

 Plot

 The action in Haunted Spooks centres around Harold's romantic problems.
 It is set in the South ("[go] down the Mississippi and turn to the right").

 The opening sequence has an uncle reading a telegram regarding a will.
-It tells him that his niece Mildred will inherit the house and plantation provided she lives there for a year with her husband.
+It tells him that his niece Mildred will inherit the house and plantation, provided she lives there for a year with her husband.
 He tells his wife that they must scare them out of the house.
 A lawyer visits the niece to tell her of the will.
-She tells him she isn't married and he says he can resolve the problem.
+She tells him she is not married and he says he can resolve the problem.

 We then jump to Harold who is disappointed in love and vying for the attention of the Other Girl in rivalry with her other potential suitor.
 They compete to be first to ask her father for her hand in marriage.
 Harold wins but when he returns to the girl she is in the arms of yet a third man, so he gives up.
 He then tries, with notable lack of success, to commit suicide.
 Firstly using a gun he finds on a path, which turns out to be a water-pistol; then standing in front of a tram, which takes a sudden turn; then he ties a rock around his neck and jumps off a low bridge into a lake, but this fails as it is only inches deep; he then picks a second bridge, but lands in a boat; and finally stands in front of a car, which stops in time, but contains the lawyer from the earlier scene.
 He takes Harold to Mildred and arranges their marriage.

 They then drive off to the mansion, with some jokes en route: the gesticulating passengers in the car in front appear to be signalling right then left, preventing overtaking; the birds in the back seat pecking his head.

 They reach the mansion and the uncle plays a series of tricks to make the house appear haunted.
 A series of people appear in white sheets and covered in flour until the prank is uncovered.
-In a more unusual prank a pair of trousers walk on their own, having a little black boy inside.
+In a more unusual prank, a pair of trousers walk on their own, having a little black boy inside.
 We see Harold's hair stand on end then fall.

 The film ends with the couple inquiring about each other's name and entering the bedroom together.